MezliniH/MezliniH/README.md

 - 👋 Hi, I’m @MezliniH
-- 👀 I’m interested in back-end web devolping , linux sys administration && blockchain technology
+- 👀 I’m interested in back-end web development , linux sys administration && blockchain technology
 - 🌱 I’m currently learning Solidity ..
 - 💞️ I’m looking to collaborate on building a different  professional websites and android apps
 - 📫 How to reach me